For Mediators:

 • Online Application Form – below; this is for you to complete and submit.

-• Referee’s Online Reference Form – below; this must be filled out by both your referees.
+• The Referee’s Reference Form is on the final page of the application; this must be filled out by both your referees and included with your application.

 Applications will not be accepted unless accompanied by payment or proof of payment of the application fee of $250.00 (inc GST).
-Payment can be made by Electronic Funds Transfer (EFT) or cheque payable to the Australian Mediation Association.
+Payment can be made by Electronic Funds Transfer (EFT).

 NOTE: This application form should be read in conjunction with both the Approval Standards and the Practice Standards outlined on this page.